SteffenSchuette/WebSocket-Chat-Server/README.md

 A simple chat server based on the WebSocket protocol.
 Uses C# 4.0 and external libs [Fleck](http://github.com/statianzo/Fleck) and [FridayThe13th] (http://github.com/jprichardson/FridayThe13th).

-See [SteffenSchuette/WebSocket-Chat-Server](http://github.com/FlorianWolters/WebSocket-Chat-Client) for an example WebSocket chat client using HTML5, jQuery and CSS.
+See [FlorianWolters/WebSocket-Chat-Client](http://github.com/FlorianWolters/WebSocket-Chat-Client) for an example WebSocket chat client using HTML5, jQuery and CSS.

-## Features

-* The chat client automatically tries to establish a connection to the chat server on startup.
-* The user can connect and disconnect the client via buttons manually.
-* The user can enter a username to use in the chat.
-* Chat messages can be send via the return key on the keyboard or a button.
-* A chat message (and the output) consists of the timestamp, the username and the text of the message.
-* Application Programming Interface (API) documentation with [JSDoc](http://code.google.com/p/jsdoc-toolkit/w)

 ## Usage

-1. [optional] Start a WebSocket chat server which implements the defined chat protocol (see below).
+1. Start a WebSocket chat server with two arguments <hostname> <port>.
+To start it with the standard configuration (which are also used in the [WebSocket-Chat-Client] (http://github.com/FlorianWolters/WebSocket-Chat-Client) use:
-2. [optional] Edit the connection options in the configuration file `assets/js/configuration.js` to match with the WenSocket chat server.
-3. Start the `index.html` in a web browser.
+=> WebSocketServer.exe localhost 80

 # Chat Protocol

-All you need to know to implement you own WebSocket chat server is the following:
+A sample Chat client implementing the following "protocol" can be found at (http://github.com/FlorianWolters/WebSocket-Chat-Client).

 ```js
 var jsonObj = {